lcappuccio/filtering-ads-with-linux/README.md

 ## Configure local webserver

 Will not get much into detail here, simply install lighttpd, apache, pixelserv or whatever other web server of your choice.
-For apache configure `/etc/apache2/sites-enabled/000-default.conf` (for other webservers chech the documentation).
+For apache configure `/etc/apache2/sites-enabled/000-default.conf` (for other webservers check the documentation).

 ```